Delta-Icons/android/CONTRIBUTING.md

 - Keep it simple: fewer details and small elements, because the end result will only be a small element on the users screens.
 - Your icon doesn't have to be a 1:1 copy of the original; improve and simplify where possible but at the same time try to maintain a recognizable appearance.
 - Avoid outlining, otherwise the icon will stand out from the general style.
-- Make the icon free-form if you can — it helps keep Delta a little more diverse
+- Make the icon free-form if you can — it helps keep Delta a little more diverse.
 - You can search for app logos online (they're often found on official websites; avoid icons with non-free licenses) and adapt them.
 If the original icon is too complex, you can use another recognizable element (an item, a faction icon, etc.) — this applies to any complex icon, not just games.
 - Be sure to double-check that icons are centered and aligned, sized and exported correctly.